 The Swiss Charity Concert supports the child rights organization Save the Children Switzerland.
-All proceeds of the concert go to a selected project of the organization.Find out more
+All proceeds of the concert go to projects of the organization.Find out more

 Together with Save the Children and other sponsors, we are committed to helping children in emergency situations, such as the hunger crisis currently affecting many countries.
 The motto “Together” is particularly important at the moment: the effects of the war in Ukraine combined with the climate crisis and the Corona pandemic have dramatically worsened the situation for disadvantaged children and families worldwide.

 820 million people – almost 10 times the population of Germany – suffer from hunger or are already malnourished.
 These people have nothing to eat and empty plates in front of them every day because they have no access to food or simply cannot afford it.
 This is because the war in Ukraine has increased food prices immeasurably in many countries.

 The Right to Learn – also for Children in Conflict Zones

 More than 420 million children worldwide are living in a conflict zone.
 This means: nearly one-fifth of all children worldwide grow up in a region affected by war or armed conflict.
 The nature of conflict – and its devastating impact on children – is evolving.
 They last much longer, are increasingly urban and more directly hit the civil society.
 In today’s armed conflicts, there is often no longer a clearly demarcated battlefield: children’s homes and schools are the battlefield.